Tommaso Ciampa: #DIY (2015–2017)

-NXT Champion (2018–2022)
+NXT Champion and injury (2018–2022)

 On January 27, 2018, Ciampa returned at NXT TakeOver: Philadelphia, attacking Gargano with a crutch to close the show.
 He then cost Gargano his NXT Championship match against Andrade "Cien" Almas on the February 21 episode of NXT, forcing Gargano to leave NXT as per the pre-match stipulation.
 Ciampa made his in-ring return in the main event of NXT TakeOver: New Orleans, losing to Gargano in an unsanctioned match, resulting in Gargano being reinstated to NXT.
 Their feud would continue throughout the following weeks in which they attacked each other and interfered in each other's matches, leading to a Chicago Street Fight at NXT TakeOver: Chicago II, which Ciampa won.

 On the July 18 tapings of the July 25 episode of NXT, Ciampa defeated Aleister Black to capture the NXT Championship after Gargano interfered and accidentally hit Black with the title belt.
 This made Ciampa only the second wrestler to hold both the NXT Championship and NXT Tag Team Championship, after Neville.
 At NXT TakeOver: Brooklyn IV, he was scheduled to defend the title against Black and Gargano in a triple threat match, but Black was removed from the match due to being ambushed in the arena parking lot by an unknown assailant (in reality, Black had suffered a legitimate groin injury).
 The match was changed to the first-ever Last Man Standing match for the NXT Championship between Ciampa and Gargano, where Ciampa retained his title.
 At NXT TakeOver: WarGames, Ciampa retained the championship against Velveteen Dream.
 Ciampa defended the title against Black at NXT TakeOver: Phoenix in a winning effort.

-Ciampa debuted on Raw on February 18, 2019 with three other fellow NXT stars Johnny Gargano, Aleister Black and Ricochet.
+Ciampa debuted on Raw on February 18, 2019, with three other fellow NXT stars Johnny Gargano, Aleister Black and Ricochet.
 In his debut match on Raw, he and Gargano defeated former rivals Raw Tag Team Champions The Revival.
 The next night on SmackDown Live, Ciampa and Gargano defeated The Bar (Cesaro and Sheamus).
 On March 6, it was reported by Dave Meltzer of The Wrestling Observer that Ciampa would have to undergo neck surgery, as well as forcing him to vacate the NXT Championship and the injury would put him out of action for at least six months.
 At that point, he had not wrestled since February 19.
 WWE later confirmed the story saying he would undergo an anterior cervical fusion.
 Meltzer later reported that due to the injury, WWE had to cancel the main roster feud that was planned between Ciampa and Gargano.
 The two were also scheduled to face each other at NXT TakeOver: New York.